Isletim-Sistemleri-KOU/GUZ2025/_lectures/02_processes.md

 ---
 type: lecture
 date: 2023-11-02T12:43:10+4:30
-title: İşletim Sistemi İşlemler
+title: Süreçler

 # optional
 # please use /static_files/notes directory to store notes
 thumbnail: /_images/l5.png

 # optional
-tldr: "Bu derste İşletim sistemlerinde işlemler konusundan bahsedilecektir."
+tldr: "Bu derste İşletim sistemlerinde "Süreçler" konusundan bahsedilecektir."

 # optional
 # set it to true if you dont want this lecture to appear in the updates section